-(1) Reflects the value of the performance shares granted in 2015 at "maximum" performance levels and the value of the performance shares granted in 2016 at "target" performance levels.
+(1) Reflects the value of the performance shares granted in 2015 at "maximum" performance levels and the value of the performance shares granted in 2016 and 2017 at "target" performance levels.

 Deferred Compensation.
-If the employment of a Named Executive were terminated on December 31, 2016, the Named Executive would have become entitled to receive the balance in his account under the applicable deferred compensation plan.
+If the employment of a Named Executive were terminated on December 31, 2017, the Named Executive would have become entitled to receive the balance in his account under the applicable deferred compensation plan.
 Distribution would be made in the form of a lump sum or in installments, and in accordance with the distributions schedule elected by the Named Executive under the applicable plan.
-The 2016 year-end account balances under those plans are shown in the applicable Non-qualified Deferred Compensation Tables set forth above.
+The 2017 year-end account balances under those plans are shown in the applicable Non-Qualified Deferred Compensation Tables included herein.
 A Named Executive's account balance would continue to be credited with notational investment earnings or losses through the date of actual distribution.